 Electric Supply Service provided by the Cooperative under all Service Classifications of this Tariff shall be increased or decreased to offset any increase or decrease in Electric Supply Service incurred by the Cooperative.
 Such adjustments shall be made on the basis of the Member's kilowatt-hour consumption.
-The Cooperative shall provide notice to its Members not less than thirty (30) days prior to implementing any such adjustment.
+The Cooperative shall comply with and provide notice to its Members pursuant to the provisions of 26 Del.
+C. § 224 prior to implementing any such adjustment.